marekborowiec/spruceup/README.md

 ## Examples and interpretation of results

-To use `spruceup` you will need to run the `spruceup` script from the command line and provide the name of your configuration file as the argument:
+To use `spruceup` you will need to run the `spruceup` script from the command line and provide the name of your configuration file as the argument.
+If you downloaded and installed `spruceup` from source, the example alignment and config files can be found in `examples` subdirectory:
 ```bash
 spruceup.py ./examples/config_example.conf
 ```
-Once you run the script, your sequence alignment will be divided into a number of windows of the size and overlap you specified.
-The script will then compute distances for each OTU (sample/taxon) in each window.
-This is done all-by-all by default or all-by-fraction of OTUs, if specified.
+Once you run the script, the sequence alignment will be divided into a number of windows of the size and overlap you specified.
+The script will then compute distances for each sample (alignment row: the sequence representing an individual, taxon, OTU etc.) in each window.
+This is done all-by-all by default or all-by-fraction of samples, if specified.
 You will see some messages along the way, including a progress bar that will display the number of iterations (windows) and remaining time, as we as the maximum amount of memory used for distance calculation.

 ![progress-bar](./README_files/progress-bar.png)

 Once all distances are calculated, `criterion` and `cutoffs` settings will determine which windows are considered outliers and should be trimmed out of the alignment.
-When using the `lognorm` criterion, specifying a quantile of `0.99` means that any sequence window that lies above 99th percentile of distances of a given OTU to other OUTs in that window will be deemed an outlier and should be removed.
-In theory, setting of `0.99` should mean that 1% of all sequence windows will be removed from each OTU.
+When using the `lognorm` criterion, specifying a quantile of `0.99` means that any sequence window that lies above 99th percentile of distances of a given sample to other sample in that window will be deemed an outlier and should be removed.
+In theory, setting of `0.99` should mean that 1% of all sequence windows will be removed from each sample.
 In practice, this is not true because real-life sequence data does not perfectly fit into lognormal distribution.
-Cutoff being constant, certain OTUs may have many outlier (misaligned) sequence fragments and more than 1% of sequence data removed, while others may have no misaligned fragments and no outliers.
+Cutoff being constant, certain samples may have many outlier (misaligned) sequence fragments and more than 1% of sequence data removed, while others may have no misaligned fragments and no outliers.

 You can now go back to your configuration file and try other cutoffs or methods without the need to re-calculate distances (unless you would like to use different correction or scaling).
 Simple load the generated `json` file (see below) with the `distances_object_file` option under `[input]` category.